How to Deep-Fry a Turkey

 - A tool that will allow you to safely lower the turkey into a vat of boiling oil, and remove it once the turkey is done.

-There are many online resources for buying turkey-frying equipment if you can't find it at your local hardware or kitchen store.
+You can buy a turkey-fryer kit that comes with everything you'll need, like this top-rated kit from Bayou Classic ($168.00 on Amazon).
+There are also many online resources for buying turkey-frying equipment if you can't find it at your local hardware or kitchen store.

-What's the Best Size of Turkey for Deep Frying?
+What's the best size of turkey for deep-frying?
 Choose a Thanksgiving turkey between 10 and 15 pounds.
 If you have a lot of people to feed, prepare two turkeys rather than a single huge one.
 (If you make more than one turkey, be sure to prepare them separately.)
-The turkey should either be fresh or completely thawed before cooking.
+The turkey should either be fresh or completely thawed and patted dry with paper towels before cooking.
+Don't forget to remove the neck and giblets.
+Set them aside to make turkey gravy.

-What Type of Oil Should I Use to Deep Fry a Turkey?For a traditional Cajun turkey, use peanut oil for frying the bird.
+What's the best oil for deep-frying turkey?
+Use peanut oil for frying the bird.
 Peanut oil gives the best flavor and has a high smoke point.
 You can also use half peanut, half vegetable oil.

 To properly season your turkey, place it in a pan and load your marinade into a hypodermic meat injector (available at kitchen supply stores and some supermarkets):